|

 the Volcanoes", from Cotopaxi, the highest active volcano

-on earth, to Antisana, you'll admire the magnificent landscape
+on earth, to Antisana, you will admire the magnificent landscape

 Soak in the hot springs of Papallacta,

-"barter with the natives" in the mystical Otavalo Valley,
+"barter with the natives" in the mystical Otavalo Valley and recapture

 the spirit of old Spanish days while staying in two other historic